Skip to Content

 Feedback

-As students’ progress through their course at Queen’s they will receive general and specific feedback about their work from a variety of sources including lecturers, module co-ordinators, placement supervisors, personal tutors, advisers of study and peers.
+As students’ progress through their course at Queen’s they will receive detailed feedback about their work from a variety of sources including lecturers, module co-ordinators, placement supervisors, personal tutors, advisers of study and peers.
 As a University student, students will be expected to take a greater role in reflecting on their work and taking the initiative in continuously improving the quality of your work.
 Feedback may be provided in a variety of forms including:

 • Feedback provided via formal written comments and marks relating to work that you, as an individual or as part of a group, have submitted.